 This difference translates to potentially superior tax treatment for stock options because an opportunity to invest exists whereas RSUs are characterized as deferred compensation.
 Below we will walk through the differences between stock options and RSUs, as well as the pros and cons of each.

 Stock Option Pros:

 - Even after the IPO, a stock option can be retained while still appreciating in value and deferring taxes.
-On the other hand, an IPO triggers taxes for RSUs.
+On the other hand, an IPO triggers ordinary income taxes for RSUs.

-- The exercise price and associated taxes act as a retention mechanism to discourage employees from leaving the company.
+- The exercise price and associated taxes of Stock Options act as a retention mechanism to discourage employees from leaving the company.
 Even when exercised early to obtain tax benefits, the effect of having skin in the game better aligns the interests of the employee and company.